qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-scaling.md

 ### Guide: Moving shards to a new node after adding nodes

-After scaling a cluster horizontally, the user can move shards from their old node to the new one to balance the memory and storage utilization of the nodes.
+After scaling a cluster horizontally, you can move shards from your original nodes to the new ones to balance memory and storage utilization.

-NOTE: this guide is an example of moving shards from node 0, if the user wants to move shard from another node they would need to change their cluster URL to `https://node-{source_node}-xyz-example.eu-central.aws.cloud.qdrant.io`
+NOTE: NOTE: this guide is an example of moving shards from node 0, if you want to move shards from another node you would need to change your cluster URL to `https://node-{source_node}-xyz-example.eu-central.aws.cloud.qdrant.io`

-Firstly, after adding nodes confirm that new peers are added by running the following:
+Firstly, after adding nodes confirm that new peers are present by running:

 ```bash
 curl \